 Leading the third year undergraduate unit ‘Journalism in the Digital Age’ and the first year unit ‘Foundations of Researching Journalism’.
-Delivering weekly lectures on topics including fake news, hoax and fake websites, algorithms and bots, photoshopping, drones, immersive storytelling and virtual reality.
+Delivering weekly lectures on topics including fake news, hoax and fake websites, citizen journalism, algorithms and bots, photoshopping, drones, immersive storytelling and virtual reality.
 Management of the associated online learning environments via Blackboard, supporting student assessment preparation, assessing essays.
-Also leading the first year undergraduate unit ‘Foundations for Researching Journalism’ with weekly lecture topics including research design, quantitative and qualitative methods and research ethics.
+The first year undergraduate unit included principles of research design, quantitative and qualitative research methods and research ethics.

 2016-17 Associate Lecturer in Popular Music, Oxford Brookes University, Music Dept.